 Classical Greek prose is the focus of my intermediate ancient Greek courses.
 We study selections of ancient texts that focus either on descriptions of the Greeks and Persians or Athenian funeral orations .

-I organize my advanced ancient history seminars around specific topics such as Alexander the Great, Caesars’ Wives: Imperial Roman Women, and 5th-century B.C.
+I organize my advanced ancient history seminars around specific topics such as Alexander the Great, Caesars’ Wives: Imperial Roman Women, and 5th-century B.C.E.
 Athens.
 These small, discussion-centered classes allow us to debate issues like: How did Roman empresses influence politics during the Roman Empire?
 What did the Classical city of Athens look like?.

 For a general audience, I have created a course on the history of ancient Mesopotamia for The Great Courses.

 My book project, Jewelry in Greece and Etruria: A Social History (c.
 900-200 BCE), offers a comparative study of how Greeks and Etruscans wore and used jewelry.
 Why these two cultures in particular?
 The Etruscans were the most significant importers of fine Greek pottery and interacted a great deal with the Greeks.
 Etruscan historical traditions cite immigrant Greek kings.
 But they are linguistically and culturally distinct, and neither culture dominated the other.
 Thus, their cultural practices can help to highlight distinctions in jewelry use that would not be evident by study of either society on its own.
 This is the first comprehensive study to trace how jewelry functioned in the daily dress and life of Greeks and Etruscans.
 My focus on the wearers, rather than those who made jewelry or the art-historical stylistic developments, is a novel approach in the study of ancient jewelry.